 5. Create connections

 Self-care, in part, consists of forming relationships with others.
-This might be your doctors and nurses, friends and family, or support group of other cancer patients.
+This might be your San Francisco chiropractors and acupuncturists, friends and family, or support group of other cancer patients.
 Choose to bring people into your life who help you put a positive spin on your circumstances.
 Not only will your network give you something to lean on when you’re feeling down, but social interactions can also stave off depression, loneliness, stress, and anxiety, which are all common in newly diagnosed cancer patients.
 And you never know when one of your connections may introduce you to other coping methods, such as volunteer opportunities, new music, or travel.
 Thankfully, we live in a world where a cancer diagnosis isn’t a death sentence.
 The Cancer Research Institute reports cancer deaths are down 25 percent in the last three decades, and survival rates increase with each passing year.
 It’s devastating, yes, but living with—and beating—cancer starts with self-care, a positive attitude, and the knowledge that this disease doesn’t have to take away the best parts of you.